PierceNguyen/cse15l-lab-reports/index.md

 ## Command: cd

-**Using cd with no commands**
+**Using cd with no arguments**

 With the root directory as the working directory:
 ```
-[user@sahara ~]$ cd
+[user@sahara /]$ cd
-[user@sahara ~]$
+[user@sahara /]$
 ```
 Outside the root directory:
 ```
 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
-As shown above, using cd with no commands does not result in an error but also does not output anything.
+As shown above, using cd with no arguments does not result in an error but also does not output anything.
 If you use cd in the root directory the current directory does not change; however, if you use it outside the root directory it changes the working directory to be one layer up.

 **Using cd with a directory as an argument**
 With the root directory as the working directory:
 ```
-[user@sahara ~]$ cd lecture1
+[user@sahara /]$ cd /home/lecture1
 [user@sahara ~/lecture1]$
 ```
 Here we can see that despite cd not outputting anything there was no error either.
 Originally, we were in the root directory however upon passing a valid directory we were able to change our working directory to be the lecture1 folder.

 **Using cd with a file as an argument**
-With the root directory as the working directory:
+With /home/lecture1 as the working directory:
 ```
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 [user@sahara ~/lecture1]$
 ```
 Here we can see that cd did output something this time and it is an error.
-This is an error since cd can only be used to open directories and cannot be used to open files.
+This is an error since cd can only be used to change your current working directory and cannot be used to open files.

 ## Command: ls

-**Using ls with no commands**
+**Using ls with no arguments**
+With /home/lecture1 as the working directory:
 ```
 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 [user@sahara ~/lecture1]$
 ```
-As shown above, using ls with no commands does not result in an error and prints a list of all the files and folders in the working directory to terminal.
-Additionally folders are colored blue and bolded.
+As shown above, using ls with no arguments does not result in an error and prints a list of all the files and folders in the working directory to terminal.

 **Using ls with a directory as an argument**
+With /home/lecture1 as the working directory
 ```
 [user@sahara ~/lecture1]$ ls messages
 en-us.txt  es-mx.txt  vi.txt  zh-cn.txt